hornet1130/allcomments-for-github/README.md

 # AllComments for GitHub

-Automatically expand all hidden comments on GitHub issue pages.
+Automatically expand all hidden comments on GitHub issue and pull request pages.

 ![Screenshot](./assets/main.png)

 ## 📌 What is it?

-**AllComments for GitHub** is a Chrome extension that automatically clicks all "Load more" and "Show more replies" buttons on GitHub issue pages, so you can see the full conversation without needing to manually expand each thread.
+**AllComments for GitHub** is a Chrome extension that automatically clicks all "Load more" and "Show more replies" buttons on GitHub issue and pull request pages, so you can see the full conversation without needing to manually expand each thread.

 Whether you're browsing a long open source thread or reviewing internal discussions on GitHub Enterprise, this tool saves time and ensures you never miss any hidden comments.